Boeing 737 MAX: 737 MAX 10

 Boeing hopes that 737 operators and 737 MAX customers like United Airlines, Delta Air Lines, Alaska Airlines, Air Canada, Lion Air, and Chinese airlines will be interested in the new variant.
 Boeing predicts a 5% lower trip cost and seat cost compared to the A321neo.
-Air Lease Corporation wants it a year sooner; its CEO John Pleuger stated "It would have been better to get the first airplane in March 2019, but I don't think that's possible".
+Air Lease Corporation wants it a year sooner; its CEO John Pleuger stated, "It would have been better to get the first airplane in March 2019, but I don't think that's possible."
 AerCap CEO Aengus Kelly is cautious and said the -9 and -10 "will cannibalize each other".

 The 737 MAX 10 was launched on June 19, 2017, with 240 orders and commitments from more than ten customers.
-United Airlines will be the largest 737 MAX 10 customer, converting 100 of their 161 orders for the MAX 9 into orders for the MAX 10.
+United Airlines will be the largest 737 MAX 10 customer, converting 100 of its 161 orders for the MAX 9 into orders for the MAX 10.
 Boeing ended the 2017 Paris Air Show with 361 orders and commitments, including 214 conversions, from 16 customers, including 50 orders from Lion Air.

 The variant configuration was firmed up by February 2018, and by mid-2018, the critical design review was completed.
 As of August 2018, assembly was underway with a first flight planned for late 2019.
 The semi-levered landing gear design has a telescoping oleo-pneumatic strut with a down-swinging lever to permit 9.5 in taller gear.
 Driven by the existing retraction system, a shrink-link mechanical linkage mechanism at the top of the leg, inspired by carrier aircraft designs, allows the gear to be drawn in and shortened while being retracted into the existing wheel well.
-Entry into service is slated for July 2020.
+Entry into service was slated for July 2020.